-While point schemes are useful indicators, they should not replace the judgment of the Dean or Chair/Director on the overall performance of the individual.
+While point schemes are useful indicators, they should not replace the judgment of the Dean or appropriate administrative head on the overall performance of the individual.
 If a point system is used, it should be indicative of a relative level of performance, not an absolute value that is translated arithmetically into the PTR award.
-If a point system is not used, the Dean or Chair/Director must still document the criteria for evaluation.
+Where a point system is not used, the Dean or appropriate administrative head must still document the criteria for evaluation.

 Communications Regarding ATB, PTR, and Revised Salary

 Letters must be sent to each individual explaining the judgment underlying the award of PTR.
 The letter must include the basis for evaluation in each of the components of the appointment (e.g. the criteria for evaluation; points or a scale where used).
-The letter shall provide appropriate detail of the individual’s performance and for junior faculty or librarians, the assessment should also be related to the individual’s career development.
-In addition to the specifics of the individual PTR award, the annual salary increase letter should include information on the dollar amount of the ATB award (which is applied to the June 30 salary before the award of PTR) and the appropriate histogram.
+The letter shall provide appropriate detail of the individual’s performance and, for probationary faculty or librarians, the assessment should also be related to the individual’s career development.
+In addition to the specifics of the individual PTR award, the annual salary increase letter should include information on the dollar amount of the ATB award (which is applied to the June 30th salary before the award of PTR) and the appropriate histogram.
 (See the Histograms section for instructions on the preparation and completion of histograms.)
 Although not mandatory some units include general information regarding outstanding performance by some colleagues, so that individual performances may be put into perspective.

 Individuals Not Meeting Expectations